 Ideally, tell us about a plan that is actually being implemented, or maybe one that already is completed!
 How did politics, implementation considerations, or construction alter the plan?
 Did it anticipate what could go wrong?
 In retrospect, did it provide enough flexibility?

 What makes the plan good?
 Is the success of this city plan partly attributable to the process by which it was derived, or was it strictly a product of professional genius?
+Do you think of it as "best" because it is being followed and working out well?
 Is it specific, is it vague, is it policy-centered, or is it implementation-heavy?
 How is the length and level of detail in the plan affecting your judgment?
 Does the format of the plan include goals, objectives, and policies, or does it simply consist of simple declarative sentences?

 Maybe your ideal plan is simply a diagram or a rendering, so tell us why you find it compelling.

 Below is a form where you can give us a short--we emphasize short--narrative about why this is one of the best city plans and what we all can learn from it.
-Also you can send some photos or graphics of the finished product if you wish.
+Also you can send some photos or graphics relevant to the finished product if you wish.

 It should be interesting to read the results.
 It is too rare that those who do community and city planning actually are subject to validation from users and citizens.
 So this is your time, regardless of where you stand on the amateur to professional spectrum, to talk about the best city plan and to justify your opinion.

 Do you have an opinion about the best city plan you have seen?
 (When we say city, we mean community, neighborhood, or region, too.)
-Maybe you wrote it.
-(Laughter).
+Maybe you wrote it!
+Well, if so, don't be shy.
 Share your story, telling us why this plan is "the best."

 Do you have an opinion about the best city plan you've seen?
 (When we say city, we mean community, neighborhood, or region, too.)
 Maybe you wrote it.
 LOL.
 Share your story, telling us why this plan is "the best."